-FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$4,123.59
+FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$41,151.46

-Auditors determined that the School inaccurately reported the student data for four students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that two students had an incorrectly reported FTE and two students had 10 consecutive unexcused absences.
-As a result of these errors, the School's ADM was overreported by 0.49 and the School was overfunded by \$4,123.59 in Basic State Aid.
-According to A.R.S. § 15-915.
-ADE needs to recover these monies from the School.
+Auditors determined that the School inaccurately reported the student data for 32 students for FY2020, FY2021 and FY2022.
+Specifically, auditors found that 14 students incurred 10 consecutive unexcused absences and should have been withdrawn, 11 students were reported with incorrect enrollment dates, five students had an incorrectly reported FTE and two students had not attended the School.
+As a result of these errors, the School's ADM was overreported by 4.66.
+As a result, the School was overfunded by \$41,151.46 in Basic State Aid.
+According to A.R.S. § 15-915, ADE needs to recover these monies from the School.